The Catherine Acuff Awards

 Donate

-Individuals wishing to make a tax-deductible donation to the Catherine Acuff Fund can do so by donating to the Connecticut Psychological Foundation here, with a notation that you intend your funds to support the Acuff Fund.
+Individuals wishing to make a tax-deductible donation to the Catherine Acuff Fund can do so by donating to the CPA Educational Foundation here, with a notation that you intend your funds to support the Acuff Fund.